cube-drone/rt0/players-guide/src/player/combat.md

 ### Defend
 Place Minor Arcana cards of suit Cups or Pentacles on Defend.
 Cards sitting on Defend remain there.
-When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Defend and generate 5 Defense.
+When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Defend and generate 5 Shields.

-Defense is temporary, and lasts until the end of the turn.
-Any damage taken by the player is first removed from their Defense score, then, after that, their Hit Points.
+Shields are temporary, and last until the beginning of your next turn.
+You can spend a Shield rather than losing a Hit Point.

 If Fast, 7 shields.
 If Slow, 3 shields.